George M. Robeson: Torpedoes

-Robeson instructed that the torpedo must be able to go underwater for a considerable distance, at a fair speed, maintaining a straight course, while remaining submerged.
-The torpedo was 12+1/2 ft long, weighed 480 lb, carried 70–90 lb of guncotton explosives, and had a range of 300–400 yd.
-Compressed air drove the 1 ft diameter, four-bladed propeller.
-The initial testing of the torpedo worked, although there were leakage problems and the azimith control had difficulty.
+torpedo, which became known (along with other contemporary, fully submerged, self-propelled torpedoes) as "the Fish," to be able to go underwater for a considerable distance, at a fair speed, maintaining a straight course, while remaining submerged.
+The Fish produced by the Newport facility was 12+1/2 ft long, weighed 480 lb, carried 70–90 lb of guncotton as its warhead, and had a range of 300–400 yd.
+Compressed air drove a 1 ft diameter, four-bladed propeller.
+Initial testing showed that the torpedo worked, although there were problems with leakage and azimuth control.
 The depth mechanism worked well.

-In the summer of 1872, inventor-entrepreneur John L. Lay's self-propelled remote control torpedo test proved a success for the Bureau of Ordnance.
-The torpedo testing during the 1870s was the foundation for modern American underwater warfare.
+Development of the Fish appears to have ended when the man in charge of the project, Lt.
+Cdr.
+Matthews, was transferred out of Newport in 1874.